EnableX/EnableX-Video-Calling-App-Push-Notification-Service/README.md

+# Real-Time Video Communication with EnableX and Push Notifications for Android, iOS, and Web

-# Push notification service for Android, iOS & web
+Push notification service for Android, iOS & web

-This project will enable you to do EnableX real time video communication using Push notification service for Android, iOS & web
+This project will enable you to experience the power of real-time video communication enhanced with push notifications.
+This sample app illustrates the potential of EnableX communication alongside push notification services for Android, iOS, and web platforms.

 ---
 ## Requirements